Kübra Gümüşay: Career

 In 2010, Gümüşay co-founded the EU-funded network Zahnräder, which aimed to provide a platform for Muslims from business, politics, media, academia and the social sector to get to know and support each other.
 In 2018, she was named in Forbes magazine's Top 30 under 30 in Europe for Media and Marketing.
 From June–August 2021, she was a recipient of the Tarabya Artist in Residency Fellowship of the German Kulturakademie.

 She has been part of various initiatives aimed at increasing diversity and inclusion, and creating new spaces, including as a co-founder of eeden, a feminist co-creation space in Hamburg, a co-founder of future_s, a feminist research and advocacy organisation; as an expert advisor to Imagine Hamburg, a festival imagining what Hamburg in the future could be like; and as a jury member of Brand New Bundestag.

-In 2020, her book Sprache & Sein was published by Hanser Berlin and named as one of the best non-fiction books in 2020 by Die Welt; as a 'must-read' book from tipBerlin for 2020; and as one of the best non-fiction books for April 2020 by Deutschlandfunk Kultur, as chosen by a jury of 30 critics.
+In 2020, her book Sprache & Sein was published by Hanser Berlin and named as one of the best non-fiction books in 2020 by Die Welt; as a 'must-read' book from German magazine tipBerlin for 2020; and as one of the best non-fiction books for April 2020 by Deutschlandfunk Kultur, as chosen by a jury of 30 critics.
+In her book, Gümüşay questioned how bilingual children's education might have been different if they were allowed to read more from what she calls "non-prestige" languages, listing Emine Sevgi Özdamar, Nazik al-Mala’ika, Maya Angelou, Necip Fazıl Kısakürek, Hafes, Audre Lorde, Ellen Kuzwayo and Noémi de Sousa, among others, in terms of having bilingual skills seen as an advantage, rather than a disadvantage.

 From January to September 2022, Gümüşay was appointed a Visiting Fellow and Mercator Senior Fellow at CRASSH and the Leverhulme Center for the Future of Intelligence at the University of Cambridge, where she explored how imaginations of the future impact realities.
 In 2023, Gümüşay was awarded a fellowship at the New Institute based in Hamburg, where her research focused on "just futures, real utopias and the politics of imagination."

-Kısakürek Controversy

-In 2021, author and writer Ronya Othmann, daughter of a Kurdish-Yazidi father and a German mother, heavily criticised Gümüşay's book "Language and Being" (Sprache und Sein) for recommending that German schools should read the Turkish poet Necip Fazıl Kısakürek, among others, alongside Goethe.
-Kısakürek is known for his national-Islamist stance and his racist "fantasies of annihilation" towards minorities.

-Scholars have pointed out that 'the unwavering Islamist ideologue Necip Fazıl Kısakürek and his vision of the 'Great East' has, for decades, served as an archetype for out-group derogation directed towards non-Turkish minorities.

-Having revitalized Islam as a symbol of identity and a primary source for political thought, Kısakürek appeared to advocate policies of ethnic cleansing towards non-Muslim minority groups.'
-A different range of scholars have argue that the current Turkish president has been influenced by Kisakurek and much of Erdoğan's populist political repertoire has been shaped by his ideology.
-Moreover, it has been argued that a subtle influence of Kısakürek's ideas is noticeable in Erdoğan's treatment of ethnic minorities,.

-Othmann's article criticised Gümüşay for not distancing herself from the AKP and Erdoğan and their repressive actions against critics.
-Othmann also pointed out that Gümüşay's critics also include Kurdish, Yazidi, and Alevi people, but that Gümüşay often presents criticism as if it came only from "white people."
+Gümüşay's latest book, 'Zukünfte' (Futures), will be released on 31.12.2026 by Ullstein Verlag.